This page covers Trusted Adviser (TA) disclosure consents as per the requirements in rule 1.10C and the associated consumer experience data standards.

 Note: The wireframes shown are examples of how to implement key rules, standards, and guidelines.
 Use the on-screen functions to adjust zoom level or expand the wireframes to be viewed at full screen.

-Detached flow - default example
+Detached flow

 The following wireframes show a basic example of a Trusted Adviser disclosure consent requested by an accredited data recipient.
 In this example,

-- the collection/use consent has already been separately established, allowing a disclosure consent to be requested in a separate consent flow.
+- the collection/use consent has already been separately established, allowing a disclosure consent to be requested in a separate consent flow;

 This pattern could, for example, apply when an ADR provides a ‘data wallet’ service to a CDR consumer.
 In this hypothetical scenario, the consumer provides a collection and use consent to the ADR to locate and offer goods and services on an ongoing basis.
 For example, the ADR might identify a need for an accountant and offer this service to the consumer.
 If the consumer wants to proceed, they are first invited to select an accountant as a TA, and then provide a TA disclosure consent.